Our mission is to provide affordable and accessible outpatient behavioral health care and prevention services for children, teens, and adults.

 In July 2017, the agency was approved to provide integrated primary care services for individuals already enrolled in behavioral health services at the agency.
 This client-centered approach can help improve the overall quality of care for individuals with multiple health conditions by treating the whole person in a more comprehensive manner.

-Most recently, the agency opened a new outpatient behavioral health care clinic in Morrisville to better meet the needs of people living in the southern region of Madison County.
+Last year, the agency also opened a new outpatient behavioral health care clinic in Morrisville to better meet the needs of people living in the southern region of Madison County.
+Both mental health and chemical dependence services are available in a location that can be easily accessed by people living in the southern region of Madison County.